Aaron-Gregory/ML-Experiments/LLM-basic/README.md

 5. **Process Dataset**: Run `process_dataset.py` to preprocess the dataset.
 This script will tokenize the `.tex` files in `dataset_raw` and save the tokenized results and tokenizer under `dataset_processed` for later use in training the Language Model.

-6. **Train the Language Model**: With the dataset processed, you can now proceed to train your Language Model using the tokenized data.
+6. **Train the Language Model**: With the dataset processed, you can now proceed to train your Language Model using the tokenized data, with `guild run train`.

 ## Scripts